PhotonVision/photonvision/docs/source/docs/quick-start/networking.md

 :::

 1. Ensure your robot is on and you are connected to the robot network.
-2. Navigate to `photonvision.local:5800` (this may be different if you are using a Limelight) in your browser.
+2. Navigate to `photonvision.local:5800`in your browser.
 3. Open the settings tab on the left pane.
 4. Under the Networking section, set your team number.
 5. Change your IP to Static.